marisolpalmero/GREEN-bof/GreenCharterProposal.md

    - Define terms and definitions related to energy efficient metrics.
 Where possible, terms and definitions in existing RFCs will be reused.
    - Develop YANG models to enable measuring and reporting of energy usage through metrics and attributes at component, device, and network levels.
    - Provide YANG models to allow operators optimize energy usage in network devices, and across the network, via energy saving capabilities control.
-   -  Develp or select a multi-level framework for energy efficiency monitoring, energy efficiency capability discovery and control within a network domain.
+   -  Develop or select a multi-level framework for energy efficiency monitoring, energy efficiency capability discovery and control within a network domain.

 It may be complex and time-consuming to address all issues related to power consumption and energy efficiency in a single step.
 It can be practical to define building blocks that enhance both static device capabilities (related to